 Mr. Heninger composed a symphony performed by the San Diego Symphony Orchestra.
 He arranged other instrumental and choral pieces played in New York City and elsewhere.

-For each of his courses, the class size started with about 35 students and ended with about 7.
+For each of his courses, the class size started with about thirty-five students and ended with about seven.

 The following is a summary of some of my memories from Mr. Heninger’s classes:

-• Mr. Heninger had us analyze the chordal progressions of Bach’s preludes from the Well-Tempered Clavier.
+Mr. Heninger had us analyze the chordal progressions of Bach’s preludes from the Well-Tempered Clavier.
 Imagine trying to unravel the creations of Johann Sebastian Bach.
 This is what he had us do.
-Each of us, one student per measure, was expected to orally present to the class our analysis of each measure from each prelude.
+Each of us, one student per measure, was expected to present our analysis of each measure from each prelude to the class orally.
 He would then have us perform each prelude on the piano.
 Because he wasn’t heartless, he allowed one student to play the left hand and another student to play the right.

-• Mr. Heninger would send all of us to the chalkboards surrounding the classroom, which were all lined with musical staffs.
+Mr. Heninger would send all of us to the chalkboards surrounding the classroom, which were all lined with musical staffs.
 He would then play a random note on the piano.
 We were to write on the chalkboard the note we thought it was.
 If we got it right, we received an extra few points.
-Then, he would slowly play a series of notes without letting us see his hand.
+Then, he would slowly play notes without letting us see his hand.
 We would write the notes on the chalkboard as we heard them.
 This was in front of everyone.
 We received points for the number of notes we got correct.
-He would then slowly play chords and we were to write them on the board.
+He would then slowly play chords, and we would write them on the board in view of everyone.
 We received points for every chord we wrote correctly.

 “I have a dream.
 I come to class and all the students are sitting on the edge of their seats.
 Their eyes are wide open, and their pencils are sharpened.
 I have a dream.
 They are paying attention and are eager to learn.
 They raise their hands when they have a question.
 I have a dream.”